junxit/us-congress-bills-111/metadata.md

 - 2009-07-10 — The Speaker designated the Honorable Tammy Baldwin to act as Chairwoman of the Committee.
 - 2009-07-10 — The previous question was ordered pursuant to the rule. (consideration: CR H7991)
 - 2009-07-10 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2009-07-13 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 106.